 What in the world?!
 A store on wheels?
 I actually thought it was a joke, but of course I clicked on it anyway.
 I started reading the article and I was immediately blown away at the idea.
 I started researching the idea and found that Fashion Trucks were sweeping the nation, but they just hadn’t hit St. Louis that hard yet.
 Only one existed here… and I was going to be next.

 Days before my 20th birthday my dad and I drove out into the middle of Illinois to buy the giant hunky-junky metal box we now call Kat’s Closet.
-After nine months of labor on that bad boy, the previous Snap-On tool truck had fully been renovated into a boutique on wheels.
+After nine months of labor on that bad boy, the previous Snap-On tool truck was fully renovated into a boutique on wheels.
 The truck launched on August 28th, 2015.
 The truck has been rocking and quite literally rolling around St. Louis, Missouri ever since.
-Corporate buildings, salons, restaurants, wineries, breweries, festivals, private parties, high schools, colleges, and so so many other stops.
+Corporate buildings, salons, restaurants, wineries, breweries, festivals, private parties, high schools, colleges, fundraisers, and so so many other stops.

 It’s been quite some time now since the truck has officially launched and many different websites have been built since that day, but Kat’s Closet has only evolved into something much better than I ever thought possible.
 You can still purchase right here at katscloset.net, you can find the truck out and about several days a week, you can find Kat’s Closet on all the social medias @katsclosetstl, and even shop on some of those platforms as well.